 Therefore, the Whistleblowing Policy and Procedure should not be used to deal with complaints that employees may have about their employment in most circumstances.
-The aim of the Whistleblowing Policy and Procedure is to enable employees/members/contractors/volunteers to report an issue if the employees/members/contractors/volunteers to report an issue if they feel that it cannot be done using the existing procedures, particularly if the matter is not about their personal employment position.
+The aim of the Whistleblowing Policy and Procedure is to enable employees/members/contractors/volunteers to report an issue if they feel that it cannot be done using the existing procedures, particularly if the matter is not about their personal employment position.
 Whistleblowing refers to issues that are of such importance that the public interest is served by reporting the issue.